Your Credit Score

 Buy now, pay later, also known as BNPL, is a type of borrowing.
-Buy now, pay later lets you make purchases without paying for them straight away.
-This could be offered by retailers at the point of sale in a store or an online checkout.
-With buy now, pay later, you are agreeing to make payments in instalments rather than paying the full cost all in one go.
+It lets you pay for purchases in instalments rather than paying the full cost in one go.

 Buy now, pay later financial products all work in a similar way.